 While we don’t intend to provide an exhaustive list of Vietnamese words, these will get you started and familiar with the language.
 The pronunciation is different from what you read and it takes a bit of practice and listening to the locals to get it right.
 We strongly encourage you to give it a try!

-As you travel through Vietnam, be prepared to also travel through time.
+As you travel through Vietnam, be prepared to travel through time.
 With an immensely rich culture, Vietnam fascinates with its communist history, the devastation marked by the Vietnam War, and the renewed economic center in Ho Chi Minh, with marked French influence.

 The food in Vietnam is as fascinating and vibrant as its culture, with incredible flavors and tastes.
 Prepare yourself for a delightful culinary tour from the North to the South of Vietnam.
-Each region has unique local dishes and specialties that will compete for your affection.
+Each region has unique local dishes and specialties that will compete for your attention and affection.

 Vietnam has definitely conquered our palate and taste buds.
 In the next articles, we will highlight the local specialties that make the food in Vietnam so tantalizing!